IMPRS-BAC Curriculum

 Workshops and courses are open in priority to students and staff of the MPI for Molecular Genetics and the IMPRS-BAC.

-Please sign up only if you will be definitely able to participate (given no major unexpected events).
+- Please sign up only if you will be definitely able to participate (given no major unexpected events).
 Please write the dates in your calendar.
-'No shows' and late sign-outs will have reduced priority of access in future workshops/nanocourses.
-Your registration is considered a binding statement that you plan to participate.

 Upcoming Events